 Skip to main content

-After importing a agentic workflow tool, you can test it using a main Python script before add it to an agent.
+After importing an agentic workflow tool, you can test it using a main Python script before add it to an agent.
 The following steps guide you through testing a flow, including defining, compiling, and running the flow:

 1